lee0c/lee0c.github.io/pages/resume.md

 </p>

 <ul>
-<li>Contributed UI/UX and algorithm design to a new human-in-the-loop approach to LLM form automation, ensuring both that content was effectively reviewed and that auditing was smooth.</li>
+<li>Contributed UI/UX, algorithm, and database design to a new human-in-the-loop approach to LLM form automation, ensuring both that content was effectively reviewed and that auditing was smooth.</li>
 <li>Deployed and configured Kubernetes for many scenarios, handling monitoring and observability, scaling, traffic routing, security and policy, Windows container support, and more.</li>
 <li>Maintained team working agreements to ensure team unity and consistency.
 Shaped team processes and documentation to improve clarity and speed up onboarding.</li>
 <li>Improved Azure and open source documentation with new, updated, and corrected information.</li>